gbisaga/devops/aws-devops-disasterrecovery.md

 ### Backups and Multi-region DR
 - EFS backup options
   - AWS Backup with EFS (frequency, when, retain time)
-  - EFS-to-EFS backup automation flow (now AWS Backup)
+  - EFS-to-EFS backup automation flow (now AWS Backup - or is it datasync?)
     - EFS -> S3 -> S3 Cross region replication -> EFS
 - Route53 backup - no specific import/export
   - API ListResourceRecordSets for export
   - write script for imports into Route53 or another DNS provider